AvtsVivek/LearnVsExt/src/tasks/252500-TaggerInTextModel/ReadMe.md

 4. So how does it work?
 Here it is.

-5. First, as usual, we need to bet the text manager.
-If you remember from earlier example(424500-VsTextManagerIntro), text manager helps get the current view, if any file is currently opened in visual studio.
+5. First, as usual, we need to get the text manager.
+If you remember from earlier example(224500-VsTextManagerIntro), text manager helps get the current view, if any file is currently opened in visual studio.
 ```cs
 var vsTextManager = GetGlobalService<IVsTextManager>(typeof(SVsTextManager));
 ```